-Scope: Monthly

-- Manage ongoing public and stakeholder communications and engagement.

-- Continued to provide communication updates regarding Project work including notification distribution to residents, businesses, and stakeholders.
-Notifications are posted to the website, emailed to local resident and business associations, and also sent to the email subscription list. - Continued to provide Project updates on social media. - Met with a residents' association in New Westminster. - Responded to 30 public inquiries.

-- Ongoing engagement with the public, residents and key stakeholders in New Westminster and Surrey regarding upcoming construction activities and traffic pattern changes. - Ongoing management of Project communications, including incident response, enquiry response, Project information sheets and construction notices. - Continue regular meetings with resident associations and the Traffic Advisory Committee. - Continue to provide Project construction activity information via social media platforms.
+Scope: - Manage ongoing public and stakeholder communications and engagement.
+Monthly Highlights: Continued to provide communication updates regarding Project work including notification distribution to residents, businesses, and stakeholders.
+Notifications are posted to the website, emailed to local resident associations, business associations, and sent to the email subscription list.
+Provided Project updates on social media.
+Met with a residents' association in New Westminster to provide a Project update and construction activities look-ahead.
+Distributed public and stakeholder notifications regarding construction activities and traffic pattern changes.
+Provided a Project update to the City of Surrey Council.
+Responded to 21 public inquiries.
+Three Month Lookahead: Continue ongoing engagement with the public, residents and key stakeholders in New Westminster and Surrey regarding upcoming construction activities and traffic pattern changes.
+Continue regular meetings with resident and business associations and the Traffic Advisory Committee.
+Continue to provide Project construction activity information via social media platforms.
+Distribute construction notifications and respond to public inquiries.
+Provide a Project update to the City of New Westminster Council.